sachingarg19/boto3-infra-creation-utility/README.md

 - SecurityGroupId - The ID of the resulting SecurityGroup

-### Features which are added as part of assignment
+### Features which are added as part of github repo
 1. Create High level flow diagram
 1. Create VPC based
   * Based on configurable & simplified json(config/vpc_config.json) file passed as a command line arguments